jefrydco/jefrydco/contents/en/blog/search-closed-captions-text-youtube-video.md

 ## TLDR

-Last year got an idea to create a web app that can search keyword from people speech in a YouTube video.
+Last year, I got an idea to create a web app that can search keyword from people speech in a YouTube video.
 That idea came up when I was watching web.dev Live event.
 Not using any sophisticated and bleeding-edge technology, only via closed captions text.

 When we activate closed captions on YouTube, the page requests to an API.
 It responses a JSON object that we can customize into WebVTT format.
 Unfortunately, the YouTube closed captions API is equipped with some parameters.
 They have a unique identifier and expiration date.